Receiving feedback doesn’t come naturally for most people.

 The solution is to describe a recent behaviour and then ask a question.

-They claimed they followed up with a client but actually didn’t?
+They claimed they followed up with a client but actually didn’t.
 Tell them what you know about the truth and then ask if they are mistaken.

-They missed a project milestone?
+Did they miss a project milestone?
 Describe what you know to be true and then ask them what happened.

 Your objective should be to find a solution, not to make them wrong.

-- Relationship
+1. Relationship

 Of all the triggers, this is perhaps the trickiest.
 Feedback about your relationship is typically blocked not because of its validity or the person receiving it lacks the mental strength to accept it, but because the relationship between the person giving the feedback and the recipient is tainted.